Australian Government Bureau of Meteorology

 Myrniong 7 day forecast

 Today: Partly cloudy.
-The chance of a thunderstorm about the ranges in the early afternoon.
-Winds S/SW 15 to 25 km/h tending S/SE in the late afternoon.
-Daytime maximum temperatures 21 to 27.
+The chance of a thunderstorm with little or no rainfall in the afternoon and evening, possibly severe with damaging winds about the ranges.
+Winds S/SW 15 to 25 km/h tending S/SE 20 to 30 km/h in the early afternoon.
+Daytime maximum temperatures 27 to 35.

 (km/h)7